|Elliott Sound Products||Audio Myths|

 Of far greater concern is the amplifier clipping - even for an instant!
 All frequencies other than the one that caused the amp to clip are eliminated once the amplifier is no longer operating within its linear range.
 Despite this, occasional transient clipping is generally considered to be inaudible under most conditions.

 The range of things that one can buy that will allegedly improve their hi-fi system is mind-boggling.
-There are rocks, pebbles, holograms, "special" capacitors, "special" lacquers that match the human body's carbon content (I truly wish I could say I made that up, but it's true), audiophool knobs (yes, that's true too), carbon composition resistors, "demagnetisers", little "towers" to keep your speaker leads off the floor ... the list goes on and on.
+There are rocks, pebbles, holograms, feet, weights, springs, 'special' capacitors, 'special' lacquers that match the human body's carbon content (I truly wish I could say I made that up, but it's true), audiophool knobs (yes, that's true too - over $200 for a timber knob!), carbon composition resistors, 'demagnetisers', little 'towers' to keep your speaker leads off the floor ... the list goes on and on.
 Pretty much without exception, these are scams.
-If someone wants to believe that a rock on top of their speaker makes it sound "better" then fine - put as many rocks as you like on the speakers.
+If someone wants to believe that a rock on top of their speaker makes it sound 'better' then fine - put as many rocks as you like on the speakers.

-It's when others insist that the rock is "special" (and costs hundreds of dollars) that the claims become criminally fraudulent.
-The same applies to cables of course - they have already been covered already.
-Other parts that have magical properties are simple passive components.
+It's when others insist that the rock is 'special' (and costs hundreds of dollars) that the claims become criminally fraudulent.
+Other parts that supposedly have magical properties are often simple passive components.
+While there are certainly differences, if an appropriate part is used in a circuit (rather than something completely unsuited to the job), the likelihood of audibility is usually nil.
+The same applies to cables of course - they have already been covered in several ESP articles as well as above (albeit briefly).

 These are an especially good target for the scammers, because most people don't actually know much about them.
-They have an air of mystery, so it's easy to claim that polyester caps sound "bad", damaging the "air" around instruments for example.
-Hint - there is usually no "air" around the instruments in real life - each has its own microphone, so the claim is specious at best.
+They have an air of mystery, so it's easy to claim that polyester caps sound 'bad', damaging the 'air' around instruments for example.
+When you see the claim, try to get a meaningful explanation of exactly what is meant by 'air'.
+Don't expect anything that makes sense.

-There are certainly differences between film capacitor dielectrics, but nothing that need concern us for audio.
+There are certainly differences between plastic film capacitor dielectrics, but nothing that need concern us for audio.
 If you happen to be making a high resolution sample and hold circuit then the choice is critical, but none of the effects are relevant to dealing with audio signals.
-I have seen it claimed that ceramic caps shouldn't even be used for supply bypass because they somehow affect the audio quality - this is utter nonsense, and anyone who claims this to be true is either a fool or a liar.
+I have seen it claimed that ceramic caps shouldn't be used for supply bypass because they somehow affect the audio quality - this is utter nonsense, and anyone who claims this to be true is either a fool or a liar.
+Multilayer ceramic caps are specifically designed for bypass applications!

 Even electrolytic caps are perfectly usable in the signal path of most audio gear, and if large enough their limitations will never cause any problems.
 There is a long-standing myth that you have to bypass electros with a small film cap, but this is also nonsense.
 The inductance of any capacitor is simply a factor of its physical size, and small sized caps have low self-inductance.
 If you are working with RF equipment, then yes - add the bypass cap, otherwise it's optional.
 It won't hurt anything though, so if it makes you feel better that's fine.

 The exception for electrolytic caps is their use in any kind of filter.
 When the AC voltage across a cap is significant, it is able to distort that signal if there are internal non-linearities.
-Electrolytic caps certainly have non-linear behaviour (usually voltage dependent), but if the voltage across the cap is close to zero, then distortion is also close to zero.
-Using bipolar electrolytic caps in passive crossover networks is a bad idea, because they degrade with time - especially if the system is pushed hard.
+Electrolytic and many ceramic caps certainly have non-linear behaviour (usually both voltage and temperature dependent), but if the voltage across the cap is close to zero, then distortion is also close to zero.
+Using bipolar electrolytic caps in passive crossover networks is a bad idea, because they degrade with time - especially if the system is pushed hard and the caps carry significant current.
+Add to this the voltage dependent distortion characteristics and you have a non-linear system that can't be relied on.
+High 'k' ceramic caps have no place in the audio path, but are perfect for supply bypass (and that's what they are made for).

 Capacitors are much maligned by many in the audio field, but I know of no double-blind test where listeners have been able to pick them apart.
 I specifically exclude multilayer ceramic and electrolytic caps from this because it's far too easy to make the difference audible by using nonsense circuits that are designed to reveal any flaws, but are not used in normal circuits.